-You must submit three kinds of work:
+You must submit:

-- Two copies of a project report printed according to the guidelines.
-These will be bound by the Graduate School and distributed to the supervisor and an independent assessor. - An identical e-version of the report uploaded onto Moodle by the same time and date.
+- An e-version of the report uploaded onto Moodle by the deadline.
 This can be in any readable format such as Word, a zip-file or pdf. - Laboratory Notebook.
 The lab notebook remains the property of the university.
 You may take a copy for your own use but the original must be deposited with the supervisor(s).

-4.2 Critical Review of Literature (BB50197/BB50143)
+Critical Review of Literature (BB50197/BB50143)

 The aim of this group of activities is to turn understand how ideas are turned into practical reality.
-It should provide you with skills in planning and researching a contemporary area of scientific investigation in preparation for extended pieces of writing, critical analysis of other work and a research proposal.
-You will not be permitted to perform a Literature Review and a Research Proposal in exactly the same research area in which you are conducting research projects.
-You will need to submit TWO literature reviews each semester.
-Each of the literature reviews will be equally weighted at 50% of the total mark for this unit.
-You should spend at least 100 hours of your time on this Unit.
+It should provide you with skills in planning and researching a contemporary area of scientific investigation in preparation for extended pieces of writing, critical analysis of other work.
+You will need to submit